Spring Ridge, Maryland

-Spring Ridge is census-designated place (CDP) and suburban housing community in Frederick County, in the U.S. state of Maryland, just outside the city of Frederick.
+Spring Ridge is a census-designated place (CDP) and suburban housing community in Frederick County, in the U.S. state of Maryland, just outside the city of Frederick.
 As of the 2020 census it had a population of 6,005.
 Before 2010, it was part of the Linganore-Bartonsville, Maryland census-designated place, which was split into three for the 2010 census.

 Geography

 Spring Ridge is in east-central Frederick County, bordered to the west, across the Monocacy River, by the city of Frederick; to the north by Linganore Creek; to the east, at Meadow Road, by the Linganore CDP; and to the south, across Maryland Route 144, by the Bartonsville CDP.
 Interstate 70 runs through the middle of the Spring Ridge CDP, leading west 4 mi to Frederick and east 34 mi to the Baltimore Beltway.
 Primary access to the community is via the Spring Ridge Parkway from MD 144.

 According to the U.S. Census Bureau, the Spring Ridge CDP has a total area of 6.91 sqkm, of which 6.83 sqkm is land and 0.08 sqkm, or 1.14%, is water.